Denys Norenkov: Career

 Norenkov is product of youth systems of FC Chornomorets and FC Dynamo Kyiv.

 In March 2017 went on loan for FC Helios Kharkiv in the Ukrainian First League.

 LNZ Cherkasy and spells in Austria

 In summer 2021 he moved to LNZ Cherkasy in Ukrainian Second League.
 On 11 September he scored his first goal against FC Chernihiv.

-In April 2022, Norenkov joined Austrian club ATSV Sattledt, as he was had left Ukraine due to the Russo-Ukrainian War.
+In April 2022, Norenkov joined Austrian club ATSV Sattledt, as he had left Ukraine due to the Russo-Ukrainian War.
 In July 2022, he moved to Hogo Hertha.
 In January 2023, Norenkov left Austria and returned to Ukraine, joining his former club, LNZ Cherkasy.